Initial Enrollment Period (IEP)

 If you plan to retire after 65, you can enroll in Part A and/or Part B during the 8-month period that begins the month after the employer or union group health plan coverage ends, or when the employment ends (which ever is first).

 Open Enrollment is when you're able to switch your current Medicare coverage to a different Medicare health plan offered by your employer, trust fund, or union.
 This period can vary by organization.
 So, be sure to check with your employer, union, or trust fund for your specific dates.

 Special Enrollment Periods

 Medicare health plans for Group Members

-There are unique circumstances that allow you to sign up for a Medicare Advantage or Medicare Cost Plan—both with prescription drug coverage—or for a Medicare Part D plan (prescription drug coverage only).
+There are unique circumstances that allow you to sign up for a Medicare Advantage Plan—both with prescription drug coverage—or for a Medicare Part D plan (prescription drug coverage only).